PanK0/TalkingChalks/Architecture/README.md

 Data are received from the boards as a json string, then the emitting board is identified by its ID and the payloads are so forwarded using MQTT protocol.

 # Hi-Fi System
 Simple speakers connected to the LoRaWAN board, the main role of these instruments is to reproduce the requested audio track that explains the statue.
 They can be connected to the electric system or powered by batteries.
+We don't need as many speakers as artworks in the museum and volume must be not too loud in order to not interpose with the audio description of other statues.

 # Cloud
 Azure IoT Hub by Microsoft is a managed service hosted in the cloud that acts as a central message hub for bidirectional communication between the IoT application and the device it manages.

-It has a lot of functionalities for all the types of applications, in our project we will use it as MQTT broker to receive messages sent by the devices and store the data in CosmoDB, which is an integrated service.
+It has a lot of functionalities for all the types of applications, in our project we will use it as MQTT broker to receive messages sent by the devices through the Gateway and store the data in CosmoDB, which is an integrated service.
+With a free subscription and with a standard plan, we can handle a maximum of 8000 messages per day.

 # Database
 Azure CosmoDB is a multi-model database service for any scale.
 It guarantees a global distribution, high-availability and low latency.
 Messages that arrive at the hub are stored here, so that museum curators can access the data and know which are the most visited statues and the typologies of users.